sanix-sandel/MyDjangoNotes/README.md

 it raise the exception, taht's why it's rather to use get_object_or_404 because it handles the error

 Using a model Manager is very important

+Consumers are structured around a series of named methods corresponding to the type value of the messages they are going to receive, with any . replaced by _.
+The two handlers above are handling websocket.connect and websocket.receive messages respectively.